data-integrations/http/docs/HTTP-batchsource.md

 **OAuth2 Enabled:** If true, plugin will perform OAuth2 authentication.

-**Auth URL:** Endpoint for authorization server, which retrieves the authorization code.
+**Auth URL:** Endpoint for the authorization server used to retrieve the authorization code.

 **Token URL:** Endpoint for the resource server, which exchanges the authorization code for an access token.